drzwave/GeographicLocationCC/README.md

 3. Edit the file simplicity\_sdk\_202x.x.x/protocol/z-wave/dist/include/zwave/ZW\_classcmd.h
     - SSv5 will ask if you want to make a copy - click on "Make a Copy"
         - For a more permanent solution, edit the version in the SDK which will allow you to make multiple projects from this SDK version
-    - Go to line 691 and copy the contents of CC\_GeographicLoc1.h into the ZW\_cmdclass.h file
+    - Go to line about 711 and copy the contents of CC\_GeographicLoc1.h into the ZW\_cmdclass.h file
         - Must be copied in due to the backslashes - cannot #include
         - Just after Geographic Location V1 - search for "geograph" to find the correct line
     - Go to line 6411 and enter: #include "CC\_GeographicLoc2.h"